-When coal is burned in the U.S., most of the mercury in the coal no longer spews into our air.
-This improvement is due to a 2011 federal rule that Earthjustice fought for and continues to defend in court.
+When coal is burned in the U.S., most of the mercury in the coal no longer spews into our air — thanks to a federal rule that Earthjustice and our clients fought for and continue to defend.

 Coal-fired power plants are the worst of the worst industrial polluters.